freeCodeCamp/classroom-mode-archived/README.md

 npm install
 ```

-If running on cloud9, you must rename the .env.development.cloud9 as .env.development
+If running on cloud9, you must rename the .env.development.cloud9 as .env.development.
+Note that you should not commit this file to github.
+It should be disabled when deploying to a productoin environment

 To run the application, you must start both the client and the server: